-The time-frequency tradeoff makes reliable signal detection and simultaneous sender identification by simple Fourier decomposition in freely interacting weakly electric fish impossible.
+The time-frequency tradeoff makes reliable signal detection and simultaneous sender identification of freely interacting individuals impossible.
 This profoundly limits our current understanding of chirps to experiments with single - or physically separated - individuals.

 Chirp detection

 Chirps during competition

 - Two fish compete for one hidding place in one tank, - Experiment had a 3 hour long darkphase and a 3 hour long light phase.